Wisconsin's 12th Senate district

-The 12th Senate District of Wisconsin is one of 33 districts in the Wisconsin State Senate.
-Located in northern Wisconsin, the district comprises Florence, Forest, Langlade, Lincoln, Menominee, and Oneida counties, and most of Marinette, Oconto, and Vilas counties, as well as parts of northern Marathon County and Shawano County.
+The 12th Senate district of Wisconsin is one of 33 districts in the Wisconsin Senate.
+Located in northern Wisconsin, the district comprises Florence, Forest, Langlade, Lincoln, Marinette, Oneida, and Vilas counties, and parts of northern Oconto County, northwest Shawano County, and northeast Marathon County.
+It contains the cities of Antigo, Eagle River, Marinette, Merrill, Peshtigo, Rhinelander, and Tomahawk.

 Current elected officials

 Mary Felzkowski is the senator representing the 12th district.
 She was first elected in the 2020 general election.
 She previously served 8 years in the State Assembly.

 Each Wisconsin State Senate district is composed of three Wisconsin State Assembly districts.
 The 12th Senate district comprises the 34th, 35th, and 36th Assembly districts.
 The current representatives of those districts are: